-The majority hauntings are the result of an earthbound human spirit that is focused on a location, not a specific object.
-Some earthbound spirits can create object attachments, however in most cases object attachments are the result of inhuman spirits and are much more malicious in nature.
+The majority of hauntings are the result of an earthbound human spirit that is focused on a location, not a specific object.
+Some earthbound spirits can create object attachments, however, in most cases, object attachments are the result of inhuman spirits and are much more malicious in nature.

 Books can and have been written on the subject such as John Zaffis’s Haunted by the Things You Love.
 Movies have been made based on the idea, such as the completely fictional “Chucky” in the Child’s Play series, and the fictional movie Annabelle based off of a real doll with an attachment.

 Object attachments can really be any physical object including clothing.
 There is no specific pattern on what object can have an attachment.
-Generally speaking however object attachments are objects of some sentimental, decorative, or other nature of significant nature.
-That’s only as general rule however as some object attachments have been rather humble in their use and appearance such as children’s toys.
+Generally speaking, however, object attachments are objects of some sentimental, decorative, or other nature of significant nature.
+That’s only a general rule however as some object attachments have been rather humble in their use and appearance such as children’s toys.

 Object attachments can be broken down into roughly four basic categories:

 Haunted objects are objects in which a human spirit has generally chosen to attach itself.
 This could be a spirit that won’t let go of a favorite object, a victim clinging to a murder weapon or residual spirit energy that can affect those around the object.
 Having such an object in a house can lead from no activity to mild activity to severe activity depending on the spirit attached to the object.
 In some cases, there is no activity in a location until an object is moved to another location.
 In those instances, the spirit gets upset and makes its presence known until the object is returned to where the spirit feels belongs.
 These objects can prove to be troublesome, but not always.